If you can sing, play an instrument, or simply have a passion for music, you have thought of entering the world of music production at some point.

 - After your track is done, publish it on platforms like Soundcloud or Hyppedit

-- To get feedback, you have to be active beforehand and start commenting but only in that specific genre and on music that you really feel, also share and like tracks (Use the Soundcloud) – This way you can gain more followers fast in no time.
+- To get feedback, you have to be active beforehand and start commenting but only in that specific genre and on music that you really feel, also share and like tracks (Use the Soundcloud) – This way, you can gain more followers fast in no time.

-- Publish your music for free – people love free stuff and if you make the quality track, there is a chance that somebody will upload you on the YouTube channel
+- Publish your music for free – people love free stuff, and if you make the quality track, there is a chance that somebody will upload you on the YouTube channel

-- Start networking with other artists (which are on the same level as you) and ask them for collaboration – this will work most of the times if your music is relevant and they feel it – Best would be if you can regularly meet each other and working closely so that way you can make better decisions when working on a tune rather than working online
+- Start networking with other artists (who are on the same level as you) and ask them for collaboration – this will work most of the time if your music is relevant and they feel it – Best would be if you can regularly meet each other and working closely so that way you can make better decisions when working on a tune rather than working online

-- Release your music under a well-known Recording label that has a lot of followers and can organize the gigs for you
+- Release your music under a well-known Recording label that has a lot of followers and can organize gigs for you

 - Become a DJ and start playing your music at parties, nightclubs, and festivals to expose yourself in the most significant way